Screenplay for Citizen Kane: Mankiewicz as co-writer

 Welles and Mankiewicz soon settled on the idea of using newspaper magnate William Randolph Hearst as their central character.
 By late January their disagreements over plot details were more frequent and their collaboration less creative.
 "That's why I left him on his own, finally," Welles said later, "because we'd started to waste too much time haggling."
 In February 1940, Welles arranged a lunch at New York's 21 Club and persuaded Houseman to return to California.
 He was hired to supervise Mankiewicz as he put a rough draft on paper.

 On February 19, 1940, Mankiewicz signed a contract with Mercury Productions to work on the screenplay.
 He would receive $1,000 a week for his work as long as he was not "incapacitated by illness or any other reasons", and would be paid a $5,000 bonus on delivery of the script.
 Mankiewicz was to receive no credit for his work as he was hired as a script doctor; a similar clause was present in the writers' contracts for The Campbell Playhouse.
 Mankiewicz was advised by his agents, Columbia Management of California, and before he signed the contract it was again made clear that all credit for his work belonged to Welles and the Mercury Theatre, the "author and creator".
 Welles hesitated to officially agree to give Mankiewicz credit.
 His contract with RKO stated that the film would be produced, directed, performed and written by Welles, and his "boy wonder" persona had great publicity value for the studio.
 Welles's attorney, Arnold Weissberger, did not want to give RKO any cause to break Welles's contract should they wish to promote the film as solely his work.
 The contract with Mankiewicz left the matter of his receiving credit open; Welles's correspondence with his lawyer indicated that he did not wish to deny credit to Mankiewicz.

 After he came to agreement with Welles on the story line and character, Mankiewicz was given the job of writing the first draft that Welles could rework.
 In the last week of February or the first week of March 1940, Mankiewicz retreated to the historic North Verde Ranch on the Mojave River in Victorville, California, to begin working on the script.
 Welles wanted the work done as inconspicuously as possible, and the ranch offered the additional advantage of prohibiting alcohol.
+But Mankiewicz went into town daily, with John Houseman and, "was allowed one drink per night at the Green Spot Cafe bar".
 Mankiewicz was accompanied by a nurse, secretary Rita Alexander, Houseman, and a 300-page rough script of the project that Welles had written.
 The preliminary work consisted of dialogue and some camera instructions.
 Author Clinton Heylin wrote that Mankiewicz "… probably believed that Welles had little experience as an original scriptwriter … [and] may even have felt that John Citizen, USA, Welles's working title, was a project he could make his own."